davidjosearaujo/davidjosearaujo/README.md

 ### :sunglasses: Who I am
 Tech geek since 15, now knee-deep in a Master's in Cybersecurity at the University of Aveiro.
 I live and breathe software development, especially networking and cybersecurity where I have a strong interest in network security, malware and reverse engineering.

-I started my reasearch journey tackling Software Defined Networks with a Graduate Research Scholarship and currently taking authentication issues in 5G networks.
+I started my research journey tackling Software Defined Networks with a Graduate Research Scholarship and currently taking authentication issues in 5G networks.

 When I'm not coding, I'm dreaming new systems, fighting fires or trails running, and thats me: passionate, focused, and always up for a challenge!